KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 IMPORTANT:

-• The air conditioner display shows the setting temperature.
+• The air conditioner display shows the set temperature.

-• Only in standby mode the display shows ambient temperature
+• Only in standby mode does the display show ambient temperature.

-• When changing modes while the air conditioner is operation, the compressor will stop for 3 to 5 minutes before
+• When changing modes while the air conditioner is operating, the compressor will stop for 3 to 5 minutes before restarting.

-• If a button is pressed during this time, the compressor will not restart fo another 3 to 5 minutes.
+• If a button is pressed during this time, the compressor will not restart for another 3 to 5 minutes.

 • In Cooling or Dry mode, the compressor and condenser fan will stop when the room temperature reaches the set temperature.